WolfgangDrescher/DBi/README.md

 	echo $rows = Query::exec("SELECT * FROM user")->rows();

-If you know what you are doing make a statement without parameters or the MySQLi prepare method. **Remember to escape the variables with `DBi::e()`**.
+If you know what you are doing make a statement without parameters or the PDO prepare method. **Remember to escape the variables with `DBi::e()`**.

 	$stmt = new Query();
 	$stmt->setSql($sql)->send();